Daniel-IRYIVUZE/SparseMatrixAssignment/README.md

-## Data Structures and Algorithms for Engineers Assignment: Sparse Matrix
+## Data Structures and Algorithms Assignment: Sparse Matrix

 ### While working on this assignment, I used JavaScript programming language to solve this task